 Boots of Swiftness Why?
 These only give you 20 extra movespeed.
 Trinity Force gives you a permaslow as well as movespeed, Greater Quintessence of Movement Speed gives you movespeed and you have a 1.5 second stun.
 If you think this will make getting at squishies easier, think again: you will be cc'd and will go no faster than if you had Mercury Treads.

 Boots of Mobility Sion is not a roamer constantly looking for ganks and needing to zoom around the map.
 As such he is better suited to Mercury Treads.

-Zeke's Herald Except for the 20 Armour Pen your Cannibalism does this much better.
+Zeke's Harbinger Except for the 20 Armour Pen your Cannibalism does this much better.
 You need other items more.